ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 ## 10.9 Streams

-Streams are less readable than the &quot;for&quot; loops.
+Streams are less readable than the "for" loops.
 Streams are used wherever necessary.

 Exception handling in the streams are carefully handled.